vaibhav54/movie_recommendation_system/README.md

 <img src='Result.png'>

 Future Work:<br>
-TO develop API of this system.
-And to deploy it in server.
+To develop API of this system by Flask, and to deploy it in server.